"Birthday Stars & Anniversary Stars"

 We can begin to celebrate some birthdays by going out on a dark night and finding the star who is located the same number of light-years away as our age is.
 That means that the photons of light falling into our eyes right now, allowing us to see the star right now, began their journey from the surface of that star in the year that we were born!
 Wow!
 What a way to ritualize our aging, and connect intimately with the night sky.
 The first star to do this with is Sirius, the brightest star in the night sky, just down and left of Orion.
 This star is 8 light years away, and 8 years old is a good time to be taught that looking into the sky is really looking into the past, and that we are the first people on Earth to ever know that.
 Wow!

 Note: The terms "Birthday Stars, Wedding Stars, and Memorial Stars" were copyrighted by astronomer Vic Stryker (a.k.a The Olde Stargeezer) in 1979.
-You can visit his birthday stars website.
+Update: As of 2015, his website was no longer online.

 Because stars are so distant, the photons reaching our eyes today began their journeys in the past.
 Thus we see stars as they were, not as they are.
 Our own eyes serve as time machines, taking us back into the past.